Why we need your support

 What's the timeframe for the development?

 Planning was granted by London Borough of Hackney in July 2016.
 The museum closed to the public on 7 January 2018 for construction to get underway.
-The redeveloped museum will reopen in spring 2020.
+The redeveloped museum is scheduled to open in spring 2020.
 While the museum is closed, there will still be a programme of events taking place - including tours of our restored almshouse and events in our front gardens.
 Sign up to our e-news to keep up to date with what's happening at the museum.

 What impact will the development have on the existing museum buildings?

 By breathing life back into the museum’s 18th century, Grade I listed almshouses, the need for new building work is greatly reduced, and the planned structural and environmental improvements will make the historic buildings sustainable and much stronger.

 As part of the project we are restoring the former pub on the corner of Geffrye Street and Cremer Street to create a museum café on the ground floor.
 The site has been sold to a developer who will build eight flats alongside and return the café space to the museum, with a capital sum to help the museum development.
 We are working closely with the developer to ensure the former pub building is restored sensitively and returned to public use for the first time in many years.
 All proceeds from the café will support the museum’s ongoing work with local people, schools and community groups.

 How can I find out more?

 We want to hear your thoughts on our plans - complete this short survey or email email@example.com.